aws/aws-auto-scaling-custom-resource/README.md

 done
 ```

 This script publishes data points to CloudWatch to trigger the scaling policy based on live metric data.
 The `while` loop is used to perform the CLI command an unknown number of times.
-The `sleep 3` conditions pauses the execution for 3 seconds on each iteration.
+The `sleep 3` condition pauses the execution for 3 seconds on each iteration.
 After you verify that scaling works (which is the next step in this procedure), press Ctrl+C to stop the script.

 It may take a few minutes before your scaling policy is invoked.
 When the target ratio exceeds 50 percent for a sustained period of time, Application Auto Scaling notifies your custom resource to adjust capacity upward, so that the 50 percent target utilization can be maintained.